gtiosclub/bootcamp-module-7/README.md

 ## Step 1: Setting Up the Model

+1. **Implementation**

-Create a simple model for the grocery items.
+ - Create a simple model for the grocery items.
+ - This could include a multitude of aspects for each item:
+     - Name of the specific grocery item
+     - The quantity of the grocery item
+     - The price of the item
+     - Notes for each grocery item
+     - The specific category the item belongs on

 #### What you've accomplished so far: